cj1128/protohackers-ts/README.md

 ## 07 Line Reversal

 - How to build a reliable byte stream over UDP? and how to provide this abstraction to application layer?

+## 08 Insecure Sockets Layer

+- Main work is to implement the cipher, it's not complex